brkarcher/brkarcher.github.io/condor.md

 Sam dragged herself out of the rubble carefully, trying to avoid emerging immediately into a four-story tumble.
 The mining exoskeleton, having been pressed into service as light battle armor, was finally getting a chance to excel at its original purpose: protecting its operator in the case of an unanticipated tunnel collapse.

-The _Overlord_ had taken off.
+The _Neptune_ had taken off.
 Kaiser had gotten away.
-Sam had been spared being crushed by tons of concrete and rebar, but nothing could spare her the crushing feeling of defeat pressing down on her heart.
+Sam had been spared being crushed by tons of concrete and rebar, but nothing could spare her the crushing feeling of defeat pressing down on her chest.
 Good merc companies weren't supposed to botch contracts like this.
 Good mercs delivered.

 Sam hadn't delivered.

-When she could finally see daylight out of her visor—after several minutes of waiting and then digging and crawling—the _Overlord_ was long gone from visual range.
+When she could finally see daylight out of her visor—after several minutes of waiting and then digging and crawling—the _Neptune_ was long gone from visual range.
 The smoke was dense, so she flipped over to magscan to get the lay of the land.
 The launch gantries and umbilical structures looked a little worse for wear: some of the parts had been blasted away where decades of neglect had weakened their connections.
 Near a lump of struts and conduits, there was a smaller, shinier metallic heap: a fallen battle armor, disabled by Sam's single shot from the control center.
 If the operator had survived the rifle fire, they had been crushed and incinerated by the energy of the launch.

 Sam half-scrambled, half-climbed down the ruined face of the building.
 It, too, had been ill-maintained over the years, and the breach in the control center window had been the final insult to its integrity.
 The launch had devastated the entire wing of the complex.
-As Sam put her steel feet down on the ferrocrete launch pad, she began to wonder how she could get back into the armory wing, which seemed like the surest way to rendezvous and report.
+As Sam put her steel feet down on the concrete launch pad, she began to wonder how she could get back into the armory wing, which seemed like the surest way to rendezvous and report.

 She flipped open the box on her flank and fiddled with her radio controls.
-Maybe with the _Overlord_ airborne, the rest of the company might have changed their plans.
-If they had taken the _Leopard_ up, maybe she could reach them, and finally, report.
+Maybe with the _Neptune_ airborne, the rest of the company might have changed their plans.
+If they had taken the _King_ up, maybe she could reach them, and finally, report.

 What would she say?
 What should she have done better?
-Could she have presented a more attractive target, to bait the Kaiser to retain more forces and keep the _Overlord_ grounded?
-Or would that have freed up the _Overlord_'s weapons, which had been locked during the final launch sequence?
+Could she have presented a more attractive target, to bait the Kaiser to retain more forces and keep the _Neptune_ grounded?
+Or would that have freed up the _Neptune_'s weapons, which had been locked during the final launch sequence?
 Could she have pressed Fae harder to begin the assault fifteen minutes earlier, to defeat the armor squad before they were ready and seize the launch pad?

 Was this on Dread Fist Company leadership?
 Their intel was sparse and they had completely failed to pursue more, before and during the operation.
 And their tactics were archaic.
-Breaching with rifles and grenades might have bagged them their marks back during the Fourth Succession War, but it wouldn't work now.
-The Clans had changed the face of infantry combat with their power armor, and the company needed to catch up or perish.
+Breaching with rifles and grenades might have bagged them their marks back during the Jan-10 War, but it wouldn't work now.
+The Legion had changed the face of infantry combat with their power armor, and the company needed to catch up or perish.

 But wasn't that too easy, just to blame them?
 Sam _had_ been heedless, perhaps; reckless in her rush to prove to her leaders that aggression and initiative would win the day.
 Had her mistakes ultimately brought them failure?

 As she thought ahead to the bitter taste of the after-action report, she rotated the radio channel dial one tick at a time.
 A procession of differently-textured whines and static blankets cycled through her ears, until, suddenly, a crystal clear signal came through.

 "...
-We lay down our lives for Zollikofen.
+We lay down our lives for Volga.
 Will we go silently?"
 A chorus of voices could be heard shouting "No!" in the background.
 "No. Our hand has been forced.
 Our hand has been forced.
-We've done all we can, for so long, but the Lyrian Commonwealth would not tolerate it.
+We've done all we can, for so long, but the powers that be would not tolerate it.
 Would keep us down in this anguish, for years, for centuries.
 You understand what I'm saying.
 But now I will not tolerate it.
 I will not give up my dignity, and neither will you.
 I know you won't."

 Sam frowned.
 She considered what she knew about Kaiser.
-In the company briefing, back in the wood-panelled meeting room at HQ that smelled like sour cigarette smoke, they had put up a slide with Johan Hect's Commonwealth citizen ID on the left and some terse bullet points on the right.
+In the company briefing, back in the wood-panelled meeting room at HQ that smelled like sour cigarette smoke, they had put up a slide with Johan Hect's New Hope contract passport on the left and some terse bullet points on the right.
 His ID listed him as tall and heavy, 191 cm and 95kg.
 His face was round and slightly flabby, but with an oddly prominent, taut chin.
 His eyes seemed to smile, even twinkle.
 It was an odd image to try to comport with the thin, sandy voice—it must be his, right?—being broadcast now.

-He was supposed to be given to narcissism and ambition, having defected from the Zollikofen planetary militia with a large fraction of his company to set up a half-mercenary, half-bandit gang headquartered a few hundred kilometers outside the Fullbright metropolitan area.
+He was supposed to be given to narcissism and ambition, having defected from the Fetesti-Mare principality militia with a large fraction of his company to set up a half-mercenary, half-bandit gang headquartered half the world away, on this remote island of Resmond.
 Was that what she was hearing now?
 Narcissism and ambition?
 Sam struggled to fit the ideas together.

-What she could certainly understand was an _Overlord_-class dropship, crewed by at least three dozen and capable of transporting a full-strength armored battalion.
+What she could certainly understand was an _Neptune_-class orbital assault ship, crewed by at least three dozen and capable of transporting a full-strength armored battalion.

 Her contemplations were cut short, however, by the squealing of metal bearings and springs.
-A large metal door was sliding open, revealing a bay in the wall to her right, about 300 meters across the expanse of ferrocrete and debris.
+A large metal door was sliding open, revealing a bay in the wall to her right, about 300 meters across the expanse of concrete and debris.

 Worse, the squealing wasn't actually caused by deteriorating ball bearings or hinges.
 It was too clean, too even, too keen.

-It was the squeal of a BattleMech fusion engine coming online.
+It was the squeal of a fusion engine coming online.

 "This won't be our legacy, no. But it is a step—a step toward that legacy.
 One foot in front of the other, on the path of..."

 Sam slapped the radio receiver off and sprinted for the nearest cover, a crumpled gangway.
-As she neared it, the 'Mech stepped out of the bay.
+As she neared it, the walker stepped out of the bay.
 Once it had cleared wide of the metal doors, she could make out its magscanned form in oranges and reds against the green backdrop: eight and a half meters tall, a lean, wide, beak-like torso mounted atop a pair of reverse-jointed legs.
-A _Locust_, Sam knew immediately.
-Two boxy appendages bracketed the torso, giving this machine away as one of the variants that mounted a pair of missile launch pods.
-A barrel spouted from under the metal beast's chin, probably a laser weapon or a machine gun.
+A _Fusilier_, Sam knew immediately.
+Two boxy appendages bracketed the torso, giving this machine away as one of the variants that mounted a pair of ordnance launch pods.
+A barrel spouted from under the metal beast's chin, probably a laser weapon or a machine gun for secondary armament.

 Why did they leave it and its pilot behind?
 Had they run out of room?
 Did they intend to hold this complex with a garrison?
 Did they just want to bloody the mercs on their tail?

 With the analysis and calculation run as far as they could, Sam had a moment to feel the surge of terror and adrenaline.
-Right now, it was just her against 20 tons of high-tech weapons and malice.
+Right now, it was just her against 30 tons of high-tech weapons and malice.

 Then, with her heart pounding against her armored chest, she left her cover and sprinted for the next lump of scrap, ten meters to her right.

-The 'Mech seemed to snap to attention, its torso tracking Sam's movement for the two seconds she spent exposed.
+The walker seemed to snap to attention, its torso tracking Sam's movement for the two seconds she spent exposed.
 Sam noticed a strange, intense rippling pattern in the magscan and a violent _hiss_ by her feet.

 She threw herself down behind the heap of fallen trusses, slamming her steel back against it and breathing hard.
-That's when she realized what the magscan pattern and noise were: the Locust had taken a shot at her!
-That barrel on the chin was a medium-class laser weapon, which had melted steel and pavement not a full meter behind Sam and to her left as she ran.
+That's when she realized what the magscan pattern and noise were: the _Fusilier_ had taken a shot at her!
+That barrel on the chin was a laser weapon, which had melted steel and pavement not a full meter behind Sam and to her left as she ran.

 Lucky, again.
 Just a few moments of angle closer and that laser could have bored into her chest and cooked her in her armor.
 Or taken a leg off below the hip.
 Or...

 Sam shook her head.
-What was important is that she knew now: one medium laser.
-What were the missile weapons?
+What was important is that she knew now: one infantry laser.
+Now, were those missiles or rocket pods?

 She turned around, searched the fallen trusses, and found an angle to peek through the tangle of steel without exposing herself too much.
-The _Locust_ was thumping around, circling, forcing her to move soon.
+The _Fusilier_ was thumping around, circling, forcing her to move soon.
 She couldn't quite make out the magscan silhouette well enough, but she had a guess...

-Sam sidled around, keeping the mass of metal between herself and the stalking BattleMech.
+Sam sidled around, keeping the mass of metal between herself and the stalking battle walker.
 One, two minutes crept on, as she kept herself out of the line of fire.
-The _Locust_ drew closer, hesitantly.
-The MechWarrior piloting that machine was probably taking care not to let Sam surprise them and claw her way onto the 'Mech's frame: a risky pain in the ass for the _Locust_, even if it would win an engagement like that nine out of ten times.
+The _Fusilier_ drew closer, hesitantly.
+The pilot was probably taking care not to let Sam surprise them and claw her way onto the walker's frame: a risky pain in the ass for the _Fusilier_, even if it would win an engagement like that nine out of ten times.

 Sam stopped and flipped the visor to visual light, peeking through the trusses.

-The missile pods on the side... five tubes each, meant for narrow, long missiles.
+The pods on the side... three tubes each, meant for narrow, long missiles.

-_Long-ranged missiles!_
+_Long-ranged missiles!
+Meant for indirect fire, but can be guided by the walker's own sensors in a pinch..._

 She ducked back down.
-One medium laser and two LRM-5 launch systems.
+One infantry laser and two guided missile launch systems.
 If she stayed in close, she'd have a hole burned through her body sooner rather than later.
-But if she ran out of the laser's effective range, all it would take is one guided missile out of ten to cripple her exoskeleton or kill her outright.
+But if she ran out of the laser's effective range, all it would take is one guided missile out of six to cripple her exoskeleton or kill her outright.

 Unless...